 - Click "+ Add authentication app" on the top right.

 - A Twilio QR code will be displayed in the browser.
 Open your authenticator app, and then begin the add account dialog.

 Note: For help adding an account in your authenticator app, please see the app vendor's support site.

 - Follow the instructions displayed in the browser and click “Verify and save” to complete the setup.

 - Users enabling 2FA for the first time will see a recovery code displayed in the browser window.
 Saves this codes, as you'll need it to recover access to your account if you ever lose access to your 2FA authentication app.

 That’s it!
 You are now secured with two-factor authentication (2FA).
-Every time you log in to Twilio (or log in from an unrecognized device, depending on your chosen security level), you will be prompted to enter the verification code shown in your app.
+Every time you log in to Twilio (or log in from an unrecognized device, depending on your chosen security level), you will be prompted to enter the 6-digit verification code shown in your app.